ChristoSophia in Poros

 "There are some who go into the water, and when they emerge, they recognize the Presence in everything… What we call the world is not the real world; But if we could see it with the eyes of the Being who infuses it, we would see it as incorruptible and immortal."(4)

-In the numinous atmosphere of the monastery at Poros it is very easy to recognize the divine Presence in every aspect of this sacred site, from the sanctity within the small chapel at its center to the beauty of its natural surroundings.
 The icon of the Life-giving Source truly expresses the spiritual essence of this holy place to which it gives its name.
 It is the gift of this transformed consciousness that we receive from the “immortal Spring” at Poros that we take with us when we return from our pilgrimage to our daily lives.

 Then we drink of the “living water” in a continual act of recollection, and hear the message contained within the icon: